Hunting Dog Breeds: 11 Best Dogs for Hunting

 Athleticism, determination, intelligence, obedience, and loyalty are the hallmarks of the German Shorthaired Pointer – making them superb hunting animals.

-This breed requires lots of stimulation and exercise, and they are made from the outdoors.
-So if you like to spend time hiking trailers, swimming at the beach, or hunting, the German Shorthaired Pointer is the perfect dog for you.
+This breed requires lots of stimulation and exercise and is made from the outdoors.
+So, if you like to spend time hiking trailers, swimming at the beach, or hunting, the German Shorthaired Pointer is the perfect dog for you.

 7. English Setter

-Their biggest disadvantage when it comes to hunting is their long and luxurious fur, as it can get dirty and tangled as soon as they are out on the hunt.
+Their biggest disadvantage in hunting is their long and luxurious fur, which can get dirty and tangled when they are out hunting.

-However, if you don’t mind grooming, then the English Setter is the right choice for you, especially if you are interested in shooting birds.
+However, if you don’t mind grooming, the English Setter is the right choice, especially if you are interested in shooting birds.

 These dogs are built to thrive in uneven terrain.
 They are smart, fierce, and obedient.
-Their temperament of the hunt is sweet and loving, although they do like to get into mischief now and then, especially when it comes to food.
+Their temperament of the hunt is sweet and loving, although they like to get into mischief now and then, especially regarding food.

-So it’s best to keep your cupboard close when you are not watching them at home.
+So it’s best to keep your cupboard close when not watching them at home.

 8. Irish Setter

-Like their English cousins, Irish Setters require lots of grooming due to a beautiful and luxurious coat of hair.
+Irish Setters require much grooming like their English cousins due to a beautiful and luxurious hair coat.
 They are also similarly equipped to hunt alongside you.

-They are great at playing fetch – be it a tennis ball or pheasant.
+They are great at playing fetch – a tennis ball or pheasant.
 They are intelligent, resourceful, and determined.
 They make very loving pets, although they are a bit rowdy.

-This means that they require patience to train them, but they would serve you well on the trail as long as you stay determined when it comes to discipline.
+This means they require patience to train them, but they would serve you well on the trail if you stay determined regarding discipline.

 It also helps that this breed has been popular amongst hunters and sportsmen alike for over two centuries.